SRL132/SRL132/README.md

 ### Hi there 👋
-I am a Full Stack developer specialized in the MERN stack with strong passion for code, strong language skills and previous experience in product management as well as internationalization roles in leading multinational companies with the most competitive business practices.
+I am a Full Stack developer specialized in the MERN stack with strong passion for code, and previous experience in product management as well as internationalization roles in leading multinational companies with the most competitive business practices.

 I have experience with Agile methodologies and my main stack is Javascript-based, including but not limited to React, Node, Express and MongoDB.
+I am AWS-certified and I will also be glad to help with anything AWS or cloud-related as well.

-### Feel free to reach me out 🌐
+### Feel free to reach me out in either Catalan, Spanish, English, German or Chinese, languages are my second passion :) 🌐

 - 💼 [Linkedin](https://www.linkedin.com/in/sergi-roca-laguna/)
 - 📫 srocalag@gmail.com